 Weed seasons: understanding the best time to grow cannabis in America

 Are you thinking about growing your own cannabis?
 New to being a plant parent?
 Wondering when you should plant your cannabis seedlings outdoors?
+Let's talk about what “weed season” means in the US and how you can time your outdoor grow to get the best results from your cannabis plants.

 What is weed season?

-Weed season is an affectionate term for the eagerly awaited outdoor cannabis growing season, a period that touches our spring, summer and fall seasons.
+Weed season is an affectionate term for the eagerly awaited outdoor cannabis growing season, a period that touches our spring, summer, and fall seasons.

-In the Northern Hemisphere weed growing season can kick off as early as April, when gardeners and farmers might start seedlings indoors.
-Cannabis plants typically flower in late summer through fall, and the season can run as late as mid-November in warmer climates where some cultivars take a long and luxurious time maturing their buds.
+In the Northern Hemisphere, weed growing season can kick off as early as April, when gardeners and farmers might start seedlings indoors.
+Cannabis plants typically flower in late summer through fall, and the season can run as late as mid-November in warmer climates, where some cultivars take a long and luxurious time maturing their buds.

 Why do growers plant and harvest cannabis at specific times of the year?

+Like any farmer or gardener, cannabis farmers and gardeners typically get their plants in the ground as soon as the weather is warm and the days are long enough.
 This, of course, varies by region.
-Farmers in California enjoy generally warmer growing seasons and can plant outside earlier while also harvesting later than, say, New York, whose growing season is shorter on both ends.
+Outdoor farmers in California generally enjoy warmer growing seasons and can plant earlier while also harvesting later than, say, New York, where the growing season is shorter on both ends.
 Regardless of where you're growing, the main goal is to time planting for maximum light during the summer and maximum growth before fall sets in.

 For photoperiod plants, timing is everything.
-Photoperiod cannabis plants take their cue from Mother Nature (or more specifically the number of uninterrupted hours of darkness) to start flowering.
+Photoperiod cannabis plants take their cue from Mother Nature — or, more specifically, the number of uninterrupted hours of darkness — to start flowering.
 As fall sets in and hours of darkness hit twelve per night, the plant will be triggered into its flowering stage.

-There are also cannabis plants that aren't light-sensitive, called autoflower varieties, that will automatically flower on their own at a particular point of their maturity independent of how much light they're getting.
-These plants tend to have much shorter life cycles, which is appealing to some gardeners.
+There are also cannabis plants that aren't light-sensitive, called autoflower varieties, that will automatically flower on their own at a particular point of their maturity, independent of how much light they're getting.
+These plants tend to have much shorter life cycles, which appeals to some gardeners.
+Harvesting happens when the plant's flowers have fattened up before the frigid weather, typically by mid to late fall.

 Phases of growth and timing for outdoor growers